2 In Italy/ One-Year Adventure/ Southern Italy

 Matera, Italy, ouritalianjourney.com

-Matera is located in the Basilicata region of Italy.
+The Secrets of Matera… Matera is located in the Basilicata region of Italy.
 Long ago, people lived in prehistoric caves which were once denounced as a “national shame.”
-Families were living in them without plumbing or electricity, and with filth and disease into the 1950s.
+Families were living in them without plumbing or electricity and with filth and disease into the 1950s.
 The Sassi (divided into Sasso Caveoso and Sasso Barisano) has some of the oldest inhabited settlements in the world.
 In fact, archeologists have found artifacts in the caves dating back to the Neolithic period and even earlier.

 We booked a tour on Trip Advisor because we knew we would never really understand the full history of Matera without one.
 This tour was reasonably priced and our two tour guides were fantastic!
 We were booked as a group but were the only ones so it became a private tour – €25 each!
 You can check out Renato Favilli’s Group Information at Discovering Matera